Skip to main content

 There's that destructive obsession with OFW remittances (read here).
 I'd like to ask this question, "How has OFW remittances actually helped pay back the national debt?"
 I always find it annoying when people confuse FDI with foreign loans (read here).
 Even the differences between loan and investment are clear as day and night.
 FDI means letting a foreigner invest in the country, which in turn, that they're required to pay taxes to the country.
 A foreign loan means borrowing money from another country.
 Saying FDI was ruined by Chinese FDI is something.
 Did the person realize that borrowing money from another country isn't the same as letting another country invest in your country

 Even worse, some OFWs believed that they were supposedly "conquering the world".
 However, if you get the job, you're under a boss!
 The idea that people will conquer nations by getting jobs is stupid.
 It's because getting a job in another country is different from doing business in another country.
 When a person gets the job, he or she doesn't conquer the country.
 Instead, the person must follow the rules and regulations of the country he or she works for.
 If one works in a Muslim country, don't bring pork products or do anything forbidden in Islam.
-If one works in Singapore, expect strict justice to be implemented like what happened to the late Flor Contemplacion.
+If one works in Singapore, expect strict justice to be implemented as happened to the late Flor Contemplacion.

 Talks about separation aren't drama.
 Families get torn apart by the OFW program.
 It's something to think about when that problematic The Flor Contemplacion Story (read review here) was uploaded on YouTube.
 If only Migrante International understood that the equity restrictions against FDI led to the Flor tragedy.
 However, it seems they're still more focused on being bitter against Singapore, unable to accept that Flor was indeed guilty.
 That movie wasn't even worth a rewatch.
 I decided to rewatch it so I could at least do a proper review rather than recall everything by memory.
 Even worse, some OFW families remain poor because of